 We will need you to work with us to ensure we have an account that can perform the queries needed in your AD System.
-We support ldap, but we highly recommend ldaps, which requires a FQDN for your server and will not work with just an IP address.
+We also require that the connection is done over SSL with a valid SSL Certificate.
+This is to ensure sensitive data is kept secure.

 In order to test and subsequently implement the LDAP integration, you will need to provide Finalsite with the following information so we can configure the settings in Integrated Services Manager: